Shekhar9521/system_design/README.md

 But before you begin, here are some topics(in no particular order) which in my opinion you should have a decent idea of before proceeding.

-1. Operating system basics: how a file system, virtual memory, paging, instruction execution cycle etc work (For starters silbershatz should be enough.
+1. Operating system basics: how a file system, virtual memory, paging, instruction execution cycle etc work.
+(For starters silbershatz should be enough.
 If you already have decent knowledge try stallings book on OS)
 2. Networking basics:
 Should know the TCP/IP stack, basics of how Internet, HTTP, TCP/IP work at the minimum. cs75 on youtube (1st lecture) should give a broad overview.
 I personally love [networking-a top down approach](http://www.amazon.com/Computer-Networking-Top-Down-Approach-Edition/dp/0132856204).